Sheth007/Sheth007/README.md

 # Hi there! 👋 I'm Sheth Uday (Sheth007)

 🎓 **Education**:
-I did my masters in Master Of Computer Applications(MCA) from Marwadi University.
+I did my master's in Master of Computer Applications (MCA) from Marwadi University.

 ---